 - 1. Be polite to Voters and Co-Workers. - 2.
 Treat Voters with dignity and respect. - 3.
-Treat the Vote Center facility like are you a guest in someone's home. - 4.
+Treat the Vote Center facility like you're a guest in someone's home. - 4.
 Do not use facilities unless you ask/have been given permission.
 This includes restrooms, kitchens, refrigerators, microwaves, lounges, or other equipment/areas not specifically being used as part of the Vote Center. - 5.
 If you do use facilities, clean up after yourself. - 6.
 Do not use their coffee, cream, sugar, etc. unless they offer. - 7.
-Be polite to the employees who may be working at the facility where the Vote Center is located. - Keep the Vote Center clean, neat and orderly. - 9.
+Be polite to the employees who may be working at the facility where the Vote Center is located. - 8.
+Keep the Vote Center clean, neat and orderly. - 9.
 Be understanding to those Voters who are confused and in need of assistance. - 10.
 Remain calm, even when faced with an upset Voter. - 11.
 Congratulate the "First Time Voter". - 12.
 Offer each Voter entering the Vote Center hand disinfectant. - 13.
 Offer each Voter leaving the Vote Center hand disinfectant. - 14.
 Thank Voters for wearing a face covering.
 Politely ask or encourage Voters to put on face coverings "Following the guidelines on face coverings can protect you and everyone else, so we ask that you follow them". - 15.
-Offer a disposable mask to Voters if requested we are happy to provide a mask to any voter who wants one. - 16.
-Fire Stations are homes to the firefighters.
-Do not use their living or kitchen areas.
+Offer a disposable mask to Voters if requested we are happy to provide a mask to any voter who wants one.